On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Analytical formulations of ideal MHD equations

-Now, there is still no approximation applied, and the conservation form of the equations is equivalent to the non-conservation form, as long as Eq.~(\ref{eq:divB}) holds.
-Finite-volume (FV) discretisation can then be applied to the conservation form of the MHD equations.
+Thus far, no approximation has been applied, and the conservation form of the equations is equivalent to the non-conservation form, as long as Eq.~(\ref{eq:divB}) holds.
+FV discretisation can then be applied to the conservation form of the MHD equations.
 However, we may realise that several original terms have been transformed into separate terms, which need to be numerically approximated consistently, as being analytically equivalent does not guarantee equivalence in numerical discretisations.
 For example, in the flux term of the energy equation, the original $\mathbf{B}^2$ is now separated into total energy and total pressure, respectively being $\frac{1}{2}\mathbf{B}^2$.
 Therefore, the approximations of these two separated terms shall be equivalent, but this is not always the case in specific numerical approaches.